ryanmotiv/README.md/README.md

 *  Templates that come in handy
 *  Money from projects!!!

-# 🌱 What I'm learning & Plan to Learn:
+# 🌱 What I'm learning & plan to Learn:
 * Web Development
 * Cloud Computing
 * Hacking